 Hopefully, this has not happened to you.
 But I have had clients who have called me and complained about debt collection and credit card companies.
 They will call them at all hours of the day in an attempt to have their credit card balances paid off.

-While there are laws associated with the means by which a credit card companies may attempt to collect their debts, I think the biggest frustration clients have in this area is that even though they are going through the divorce the credit card companies don’t seem to know or care.
+There are laws governing how credit card companies can attempt to collect their debts.
+However, the biggest frustration clients face is that credit card companies often seem unaware or indifferent to the fact that they are going through a divorce.
+Even though the divorce is in progress, these companies continue their collection efforts without regard to the situation.
 Let’s take a look at the two types of credit card debt you may encounter in your Texas Divorce.

 Unsecured credit card debt basics

-When a credit card company or other business/bank who issues you a credit card gives you a card without taking any collateral back, this is called an unsecured credit card.
-The majority of Americans have their credit cards through a set up like this.
+When a credit card company or other business/bank that issues you a credit card gives you a card without taking any collateral back, this is called an unsecured credit card.
+The majority of Americans have their credit cards through a setup like this.
 Visa, American Express, and Mastercard are examples of credit cards that are unsecured.

-One thing an unsecured creditor cannot do is attach a lien on a piece of property that you own in order to recover the value of the debt.
-Only if a lawsuit is filed and a judgment against you is rendered by a court can a lien be attached to piece of your property in order to pay off the debt.
+However, an unsecured creditor cannot attach a lien to your property to recover the debt.
+Only if a lawsuit is filed and a court renders a judgment against you can a lien be placed on your property to satisfy the debt.

-Fortunately, in Texas, our laws are very debtor friendly.
-Your homestead and other types of personal property are largely protected against these sort of actions by creditors.
+Fortunately, in Texas, our laws are very debtor-friendly.
+Your homestead and other types of personal property are largely protected against these sorts of actions by creditors.
 No lien can be attached to your home.
 Most people lack sufficient value in personal property for a lien to be attached there either.
-So while you are protected from these sort of creditors by virtue of our state laws, the debt will continue to mount with the credit card company who owns your unsecured debt.
+While state laws protect you from these types of creditors, the debt will continue to accumulate with the credit card company that owns your unsecured debt.

 Secured credit card debts in Texas

 Another common way to obtain a secured credit card is through retail stores like Best Buy, Target, or Kohl’s.
-Failure to pay a store credit card on time can result in additional fees added to each purchase, significantly increasing the debt.
+Failure to pay a store credit card on time can result in additional fees added to each purchase.
+This significantly increases the debt.
 Furthermore, if the debt remains unpaid, purchases made with the card can be retracted.
 That’s in addition to a court judgment against you and possibly your spouse.
-Not a good set up for you or your soon to be ex-spouse.
+Not a good setup for you or your soon-to-be ex-spouse.

 Conclusion

-Addressing credit card debt within the context of a Texas divorce is paramount for achieving a fair and equitable resolution.
-By proactively assessing and addressing these financial obligations, couples can navigate the divorce process with clarity and transparency.
-Understanding how to divide credit card debt ensures both parties start fresh financially.
-This minimizes future disputes and facilitating a smoother transition into post-divorce life.
+Addressing debts in divorce, particularly credit card debt, is crucial for achieving a fair and equitable resolution in a Texas divorce.
+By proactively assessing and managing these financial obligations, couples can navigate the divorce process with greater clarity and transparency.
+Understanding how to divide credit card debt ensures that both parties can start fresh financially.
+This minimizes future disputes and helping to facilitate a smoother transition into post-divorce life.
+Properly handling debts in divorce not only protects your financial future but also promotes a more amicable separation.

 Divorce can be emotionally challenging.
 However, addressing credit card debt head-on is a proactive step towards financial stability and independence.
 By seeking guidance from legal professionals well-versed in Texas divorce law and financial planning, couples can navigate the complexities of dividing credit card debt with confidence.
 This ultimately paves the way for a more secure financial future beyond divorce.